aureliopons/lagan_translate/README.md

-# Slim Twig Translation Extension
+# Lagan Translation Extension

 This repository provides a twig extension class for the twig view parser.
 The class adds a translate helper function  for the use in twig templates.
 The translator function tries to call the trans() function of an Illuminate\Translation\Translator object in the slim DI container.

+Is an adaptation of dkesberg/slim-twig-translation-extension to Slim 3 framework.

+Is intended to use with Lagan CMS (https://www.laganphp.com/)

 ## How to install